 Inside the social media, we can highlight a dozen of different channels.
 Most travelers prefer the following social media: Instagram, Facebook, Pinterest, and Youtube.

 Furthermore, multichannel means also which source the communication comes from a mobile, desktop, tablet, or any other device connected to the internet.

 By being multichannel, you increase the chance of getting new customers and make it easier for clients to reach you when they need.
 But every channel is treated separately and customer experience can be compromised because customer data is not shared among the channels.

 An omnichannel customer service management follows a similar logic.
-All communication channels are centralized in one single screen.
+All communication channels are centralized on one single screen.
 Consequently, reservation agents won’t need to divide themselves to be able to answer all demands.
 They will be able to manage all service channels in one platform.

-So your hotel may have many communication channels for travelers’ disposal, but if these channels don’t talk to each other, it is not an omnichannel service.
+So, your hotel may have many communication channels for travelers’ disposal, but if these channels don’t talk to each other, it is not an omnichannel service.
 Remember that clients want their experience to be seamless.

-The Impact in the hotel industry
+The Impact of the multichannel and the omnichannel in the hotel industry

-Nowadays, travelers demand for an omnichannel experience.
+Nowadays, travelers demand an omnichannel experience.
 Omnichannel can be a tricky concept.
 Many hotels and resorts work with different channels, but very few of them can be considered omnichannel.

 Moreover, there is the matter of keeping service standard in all channels.
-That means that the more fragmented it is multichannel management, less uniform will be the answers.
+That means that the more fragmented it is multichannel management, the less uniform will be the answers.

 The hotel industry still has ways to embrace new technological changes and to become omnichannel is definitely one.